DigitalPhilosopher/SpeakerRecognition/README.md

 | WavLM-Large/Frozen | Genuine          | validation |                 0.572612 |
 | WavLM-Large/Frozen | Genuine          | test       |                 0.575025 |

-- **MFCC** front-end shows significantly better performance in detecting deepfakes with genuine datasets compared to the **WavLM-Base/Frozen** and **WavLM-Large/Frozen**.
+- **WavLM-Base/Joint** front-end shows better performance in detecting deepfakes with **Genuine** datasets.
-- The **Genuine dataset** consistently performs better in deepfake detection across both front-ends, highlighting that genuine audio may provide more reliable features for detecting anomalies.
+- The **Genuine** dataset consistently performs better in deepfake detection across all front-ends, highlighting that genuine audio may provide more reliable features for detecting anomalies.

 ## Conclusion
 The choice of front-end and dataset significantly impacts the performance of both speaker verification and deepfake detection systems.

-- **WavLM-Large/Frozen** front-end performs better in speaker verification, especially with deepfake datasets.
+- **WavLM-Base/Joint** front-end performs better in speaker verification, especially with genuine datasets.
-- **MFCC** front-end excels in deepfake detection, particularly when using genuine datasets.

 However, the evaluation of the trained models suggest, that the datasets is not sophisticated enough, to train a model for automatic speaker verification on them.
 With the inability to train speaker verification, the detection of deepfakes using feature embeddings of authentic audio samples is also not feasible.